Graph Contrastive Learning with Cross-view Reconstruction

 \subsection{Contrastive Learning}

-Contrastive Learning (CL) is a self-supervised representation learning method which leverages instance-level identity as supervision.
-During the training phase, each instance $x$ firstly goes through proper data transformation to generate two data augmentation views $t_{1}(x)$ and $t_{2}(x)$, where $t_{1}(\cdot)$ and $t_{2}(\cdot)$ are transformation functions.
-Then, the CL method learns a encoder $f$ (a backbone network plus a projection layer) which maps $t_{1}(x)$ and $t_{2}(x)$ closer in the hidden space so that the learned representations $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$ maintain all the information shared by $t_{1}(x)$ and $t_{2}(x)$.
-The encoder is usually optimized by contrastive loss, such as NCE loss \cite{NCE}, InfoNCE loss \cite{InfoNCE} and NT-Xent loss \cite{SimCLR}.
-We hereby provide the general optimization result of CL in Figure \ref{fig: intro}(b).
-In Graph Contrastive Learning (GCL), we usually use GNNs, like GCN \cite{GCN} and GIN \cite{GIN}, as the backbone networks and the commonly-used graph data augmentation operators~\cite{GraphCL}, such as node dropping, edge perturbation, subgraph sampling, and attribute masking.
+Contrastive Learning (CL) is a self-supervised representation learning method which leverages instance-level identity for supervision.
+During the training phase, each graph $G$ firstly goes through proper data augmentation to generate two data augmentation views $t_{1}(G)$ and $t_{2}(G)$, where $t_{1}(\cdot)$ and $t_{2}(\cdot)$ are two augmentation operators.
+Then, the CL method encourages the encoder $f$ (a backbone network plus a projection layer) to map $t_{1}(x)$ and $t_{2}(x)$ closer in the hidden space so that the learned representations $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$ maintain all the information shared by $t_{1}(G)$ and $t_{2}(G)$.
+The learning of the encoder is usually directed by a contrastive loss, such as NCE loss \citep{NCE}, InfoNCE loss \citep{InfoNCE} and NT-Xent loss \citep{SimCLR}.
+In Graph Contrastive Learning (GCL), we usually adopt a GNN, such as GCN \citep{GCN} or GIN \citep{GIN}, as the backbone network, and the commonly-used graph data augmentation operators~\citep{GraphCL}, such as node dropping, edge perturbation, subgraph sampling, and attribute masking.

-All the CL-based methods are built on an assumption that augmentations do not change the information regarding to the label.
-Here, we follow \cite{robust_rep} to clear up the definition of redundancy. $t_{1}(G)$ is redundant to $t_{2}(G)$ for $y$ iff $t_{1}(G)$ and $t_{2}(G)$ share the same label-relevant information.
-In CL, $t_{1}(G)$ and $t_{2}(G)$ are supposed to be mutually redundant, we define the mutual redundancy as:
+All the GCL-based methods are built on the assumption that augmentations do not break the sufficiency requirement to make correct prediction.
+Here, we follow \citep{robust_rep} to clear up the definition of mutual redundancy. $t_{1}(G)$ is redundant to $t_{2}(G)$ with respect of $y$ iff $t_{1}(G)$ and $t_{2}(G)$ share the same predictive information.
+Mathematically, the mutual redundancy in CL exists when: